igemsoftware2020/UiOslo-Norway/README.md

 # Blender: Vizualization
-- Import of template model from .obj file
+- Import of template model from .OBJ file
+    - Create a blank canvas.
+First click "A" on your keyboard or select all entities in scene collection.
+When all are selected press the delete button or right click on a selected object and press "delete"
     - To import our 3D model into blender, click "File" -> "Import" -> "Wavefront (.obj)" then select "SALMON.OBJ"
 - Setting up our import script in the scripting menu and running it.